PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 ### System Rule

-- `Vested Details` can be added only for the Vesting Schedule.
+- `Vested Details` can be added only for the Vesting Schedule whose Vest date is passed.

 ### UX Rule